Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 21 April 2026 22.40.00 UTC
+- WIB: Rabu, 22 April 2026 00.13.42 UTC
-- WITA: Selasa, 21 April 2026 23.40.00 UTC
+- WITA: Rabu, 22 April 2026 01.13.42 UTC
-- WIT: Rabu, 22 April 2026 00.40.00 UTC
+- WIT: Rabu, 22 April 2026 02.13.42 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: friendship
+Kategori: nature